 'It has been challenging finding a work/study balance, as the course can be demanding with assignments and placements overlapping.
 However, my colleagues have been incredibly understanding and helpful.
 If I find that I need help at work I am given the assistance and time to complete my responsibilities, which allows me to manage my work load effectively and productively.
 I feel I am lucky to be part of a very supportive team.'

-Liz, who joined the Nuffield Department of Surgical Sciences in May 2016, is an Administrative Assistant for the Quality in Organ Donation (QUOD) initiative.
+Liz is an Administrative Assistant for the Quality in Organ Donation (QUOD) initiative.
 Her post was initially planned as full-time, however, NDS and QUOD were able to accommodate her wish to work part-time due to child-care responsibilities.
 Liz chooses to work fixed hours as her day-care arrangements are fixed.

 ‘I am really pleased that NDS and QUOD were able to accommodate my request to work part-time.
 It’s really important to me to be able to balance work and childcare,’ said Liz.
 ‘I currently leave early three days each week to pick my daughter up from school, which allows me to take her to swimming lessons and Rainbows as well as spend some time together.